terraform-provider-openstack/terraform-provider-openstack/docs/resources/sharedfilesystem_share_access_v2.md

 The following arguments are supported:

-* `region` - The region in which to obtain the V2 Shared File System client.
+* `region` - (Optional) The region in which to obtain the V2 Shared File System client.
 A Shared File System client is needed to create a share access.
   Changing this creates a new share access.

 * `share_id` - (Required) The UUID of the share to which you are granted access.